msupply-foundation/msupply_docs/content/docs/programs/module-hiv.md

 To enrol a patient into a program select the `Add Program` button in the top right corner of the patient details view.
 ![add program](/docs/programs/images/add_program_button.png)

 This will open a dialog window with a list of available patient programs.
-Programs which the patient is already enrolled in are greyed out and can’t be selected.
+Programs which the patient are already enrolled in are greyed out and can’t be selected.

 ![program enrolment dialog](/docs/programs/images/program_enrolment_dialog.png)